 The Open Web Application Security Project (OWASP) describes Cross-Site Request Forgery (CSRF) as a type of attack that occurs when a malicious web site, email, blog, instant message, or program causes a user's web browser to perform an unwanted action on a trusted site for which the user is currently authenticated (see the Cross-Site_Request_Forgery Prevention_Cheat_Sheet).

-If you want to protect those areas against CSRF attacks, then you will need to implement a solution similar to one of those listed on the CSRF prevention cheat sheet.
+If you want to protect those areas against CSRF attacks, then you'll need to implement a solution similar to one of those listed in the CSRF prevention cheat sheet.
 Of particular interest is a solution based on Apache with mod_csrf because of efficiency and its loose coupling with the applications to protect.